ryanmiville/glambda/README.md

 Write your Lambda function as an [http](https://github.com/gleam-lang/http) handler, or accept direct events as normal Gleam types.

-Glambda works by compiling your Gleam code to JavaScript, and then using the AWS Lambda Node.js runtime to run your code.
+Glambda only supports the JavaScript target.
+Your compiled code uses the AWS Lambda Node.js runtime.

 ```sh
 gleam add glambda